SBA Economic Injury Disaster Loans: What They Are & How They Work

 - Business type: Small businesses, agricultural cooperatives, and private nonprofit organizations can be eligible for an EIDL loan.

 - Business size: You must meet SBA size standards.
-You can use the size standards tool on the SBA website, but a general rule of thumb is to have fewer than 500 employees and annual revenue of less than $10 million.
+You can use the size standards tool on the SBA website, but a general rule of thumb is to have fewer than 500 employees and annual revenue less than $10 million.

 - Business revenue: Your business must demonstrate a sufficient amount of income to repay the loan.